edgecollective/edge-zettel/index.md

 ---

+# Provocoations

 <div id="blurb">

-**Guiding Questions** These are some baseline queries and provocations that might be useful starting points in various conversations about decolonizing technology.
+Some baseline queries and provocations to present to interlocutors that might serve as useful starting points in various conversations about decolonizing technology.

 </div>